MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning: Introduction

-$\bullet$ We propose a multi-agent framework based on the Big Seven personality theory.
-The framework integrates different personality traits from the Big Seven model to create seven complementary agents.
-To the best of our knowledge, this represents the first attempt in the field.
+$\bullet$ We propose \textbf{MAPS}, a multi-agent reasoning framework.
+To the best of our knowledge, this is the first work that incorporates personality shaping based on the Big Five theory into collaborative reasoning.

-$\bullet$ To tackle the challenges of multi-modal reasoning and iterative reflection, we propose a four-step strategy with a \textit{Critic} agent inspired by Socratic questioning.
-This approach guides agents through structured stages, offering continuous feedback to refine reasoning.
+$\bullet$ MAPS addresses two key challenges in existing methods: behavioral homogeneity and lack of reflection.
+It assigns distinct personality traits to agents and introduces a \textit{Critic} inspired by Socratic questioning.

-$\bullet$\;Extensive experiments on various scientific domain datasets demonstrate the effectiveness and superiority of the MAPS framework, offering 15.84\% performance gains.
-Additional analytical experiments further validate the interpretability of both the optimization process and its results.
+$\bullet$ We conduct extensive experiments on three scientific reasoning benchmarks.
+MAPS achieves consistent performance gains (up to 15.84\%) and generalizes well across different tasks and base models.